What we do

 The National Farmers Union is made up of farm families who share common goals.
 Every member of the farm family – including the farmer and their spouse and children, ages 14 to 21 – are full voting members of the Union.
 This structure recognizes that every family member contributes to the farm by working on it directly, or indirectly through off-farm employment.

 Associates are a valued part of the National Farmers Union family as well.
 Associates are non-farmers who understand that food issues are everyone’s concern and who want to help family farmers build a sustainable and nutritious food system in Canada.

 The National Farmers Union is comprised of eight regions across the country.
 Ontario is know as Region 3 in the national context.
 The NFU – O has 8 elected council positions including a Coordinator/national board member, a Women’s Advisor, a Youth Advisor, 2 members who also sit on the national board, and 3 councilors at large.
-Ontario also has 1 paid staff – a Regional Office Administrator.
+Ontario also has 1 paid staff – a General Manager.

 The NFU was formed in 1969 through the merger of the Saskatchewan Farmers Union, the Ontario Farmers Union, the Farmers Union of B.C. and the Manitoba Farmers Union.
 Prior to 1969, these provincial unions worked autonomously in their respective provinces.